Materiality Concept Definition

-The materiality concept refers to a situation where the financial information of a company is considered to be material from the point of view of the preparation of the financial statements if it has the potential to alter the view or opinion of a reasonable person.
-In short, all those important financial information that is likely to influence the judgment of a knowledgeable person should be captured in the preparation of the financial statements of the company.
+The materiality concept refers to a situation where the financial information of a company is considered material from the point of view of the preparation of the financial statements if it has the potential to alter the view or opinion of a reasonable person.
+In short, all that financial information that is likely to influence a knowledgeable person’s judgment should be captured in the preparation of the company’s financial statements.
 The materiality concept in accounting is also known as materiality constraint.

-The concept of materiality in accounting is very subjective, relative to size and importance.
+The materiality concept accounting is subjective relative to size and importance.
 Financial information might be of material importance to one company but stand immaterial to another company.
-This aspect of materiality concept is more noticeable when the comparison between companies which vary in terms of their size i.e. a large company vis-à-vis a small company.
-A similar cost may be considered to be the large and material expense for a small company, but the same may be small and immaterial for a large company because of their large size and revenue.
+This aspect of the materiality concept is more noticeable when comparing companies that vary in size, i.e., a large company vis-à-vis a small company.
+A similar cost may be considered a large and material expense for a small company, but the same may be small and immaterial for a large company because of its large size and revenue.

-As such, it can be said that the main objective of the materiality concept in accounting is to assess whether the financial information under consideration makes any significant impact on the opinion of the financial statement users.
-If the information is not material, then the company does not need to worry about including it in their financial statements.
-The financial statement users mentioned here can be auditors, shareholders, investors etc.
+The financial statement users mentioned here can be auditors, shareholders, investors, etc. As such, it can be said that the main objective of the materiality concept in accounting is to assess whether the financial information under consideration makes any significant impact on the opinion of the financial statement users.
+If the information is not material, the company does not need to worry about including it in financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..

 “Items are material if they could individually or collectively influence the economic decisions of users, taken from financial statements.”

 On the other hand, for FASB (Financial Accounting Standards Board), the primary rule for deciding on materiality is-